 The Cloisters were one of the busiest parts of the Abbey where the monks spent much of their time.

 They would have been much cosier than they seem today.
 The upper parts of the windows were glazed with the lower parts open, although shutters were used for protection against bad weather.
-Hay and straw in winter and rushes in summer covered the stone floor and benches, and the walls were covered with paintings.
-A fire in 1298 damaged them and they had to be substantially rebuilt.
+Hay and straw in winter and rushes in summer covered the stone floor and benches, and the walls were covered with paintings, with lamps hanging from the roof.

 In medieval times, it was in the East Cloister that the Abbot held his Maundy on the Thursday of Holy Week each year.
 Thirteen elderly men were seated on a stone bench while the Abbot washed their feet, wiped them dry and kissed them.
 He then gave each man three pence, seven red herrings, some ale and three loaves of bread.